-13. Discriminatory Incidents
+16. Discriminatory Incidents

-13.1.
 In line with the Equalities Act 2010, our Equalities and Cohesion Policy addresses all forms of discriminatory incidents.
-It takes into account the guidance offered by the Buckinghamshire guidance document 'Equally Safe - Dealing with Prejudice Related Incidents Guidance for Schools'.
+It takes in to account the guidance offered by the Buckinghamshire guidance document 'Equally Safe - Dealing with Prejudice Related Incidents Guidance for Schools'.

-14. Health and Safety
+17. Health and Safety

-- 14.1.
 We recognise the importance of safeguarding pupils throughout the school day.
-Our Health and Safety policy reflects the consideration we give to the protection of our children, both physically and emotionally, within the school environment. - 4.1 Part of the safeguarding measures we have in place include the safe dropping off and collection of pupils at the start and end of the school day.
-All parents/carers must deliver their children to the school gate and collect them from the playground.
-Parents/carers are expected to inform us via telephone/email or telephone if there is to be a change in the arrangement of collection for their child.
+Our Health and Safety policy reflects the consideration we give to the protection of our children, both physically and emotionally, within the school environment.

+Part of the safeguarding measures we have in place include the safe drop off and collection of pupils at the start and end of the school day.
 In Year 5 or Year 6 we allow children to walk to and from school following written confirmation from their parents/carers.
 Some of our children are taxied to school and are met by a staff member upon arrival.
 Taxi drivers wait outside the ARP at the end of the school day and then escort their child to the taxi.
 Parents/carers are not permitted to use the school car park at drop off or pick up times.
-Parents/carers who own 'blue badges' may seek special permission from the head teacher to park in the disabled space. - 14.2.
+Parents/carers who own 'blue badges' may seek special permission from the head teacher to park in the disabled space.

 Pupils who leave the site during the school day do so only with the written permission of a parent/carer and are collected by an authorised adult where appropriate.
 School should be notified by the parents/carers regarding whom they have authorised for this task.
 Children arriving late in school are to register themselves in at reception and then go to class.
 If accompanied by an adult, then a reason for the lateness will be required.
-All 'lates' are monitored. - 14.3.
-'Our Time' offer wrap around care which our children can use.
+All 'lates' are monitored.

+Some children are not brought to school by their parents -'Our Time' offer wrap around care which our children can use.
 The children are accompanied onto our site by a care worker.
-At the end of the day the children are collected by a care worker and taken to their session. - 14.4.
+At the end of the day the children are collected by a care worker and taken to their session.

 In the event of a pupil going missing during the course of the school day we will carry out immediate checks to ensure the pupil is not on site, we will then make contact with the pupil's parents/carers and inform the police.

+When the school is hired out to a 3rd party provider, we ensure that they have appropriate arrangements in place to keep children safe through the sight of their child protection and safer recruitment procedures.

+At Carrington Junior School we ensure that we are aware of the content of materials used by any visiting speakers prior to their visit.

-15. Prevent Duty
+18. Prevent Duty

-- 15.1.
-We are aware of the Prevent Duty under Section 26 of the Counter Terrorism and Security Act 2015 to protect young people from being drawn into terrorism. - 15.2.
-All school staff and governors have completed Prevent training. - 15.3.
-We have in place and monitor appropriate web filtering systems. - 15.4.
-The DSLs and senior leaders are familiar with their duties under The Prevent Duty Guidance: Revised Prevent duty guidance: for England and Wales GOV.UK (www.gov.uk)
+We are aware of the Prevent Duty under Section 26 of the Counter Terrorism and Security Act 2015 to protect young people from being drawn into terrorism.

+All school staff and governors have completed Prevent training and we have training logs to evidence this.

+We have in place and monitor appropriate web filtering systems.

+The DSLs and senior leaders are familiar with their duties under The Prevent Duty Guidance: Revised Prevent duty guidance: for England and Wales - GOV.UK (www.gov.uk)

-16. Online Safety
+18. Online Safety